Assets are frozen and notice is barely given. Find out what a Freezing Order can do during a Dispute.

 If the parties are not in agreeance:15

-- The process will be initiated when the Refund of Rental Bond (Form 4) is submitted.
-Only 1 signature is required to initiate the claim;
+- The process will be initiated by the submission of the Refund of Rental Bond (Form 4) to the RTA.
+Only one signature is required to initiate the claim;

 - The RTA will ordinarily:

-- Release any undisputed amount of the bond as outlined on the form;
+- Release any undisputed amount of the bond as outlined in the form;

 - Retain any disputed amount as outlined on the form; and